 Homeowners often want a tree that grows fast, isn’t messy, provides abundant shade, and is free of insect and disease problems.
 However, once planted their tree of choice begins to decline in just a few years.
 Three main types of damage to root systems occur in young trees.Download a Printable PDF

 Circling roots cause by a container

-When roots are left in a container too long, they often grow in a circle.
-They fail to expand outward even when removed from the container, resulting in an underdeveloped root system that cannot supply enough water and nutrients to the tree.
-In some instances, a circling root can grow around the base of the tree, girdling it and interfering with absorption.
+When roots are left in a container too long, they often follow the shape of the container and grow in a circle, failing to expand outward.
+In some instances the roots stay like this, resulting in a root system that cannot supply enough water and nutrients to the tree.
+Additionally, a circling root can grow around the base of the tree, girdling it and interfering with absorption.
 Initially, the tree appears healthy, but after several years it may decline in vigor and die.

 Selecting and planting the right tree

 The local tree board, county extension, or arborist can recommend the best trees for your area.
 Fast-growing trees are not the most desirable.
 Homeowners should select species that will grow moderately, do not spread aggressively, and do not have a history of insect and disease problems.